LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_integrations.md

 ### Escalation interactions

-Use an Escalation interaction in a dialog when you want to escalate (transfer) a conversation to either a live agent or to a bot in different bot transfer group.
+Use an Escalation interaction in a dialog when you want to escalate (transfer) a conversation from a bot to a live agent or from a bot in one bot transfer group to a bot in a *different* group.

 {: .important}
 An Escalation interaction *doesn't* require a supporting LivePerson Agent Escalation integration.
 You specify all necessary information in the interaction itself.
 The [LivePerson Agent Escalation integration](conversation-builder-integrations-liveperson-agent-escalation-integrations.html) is a deprecated but supported feature; we recommend you use an Escalation interaction instead.